Where To Find Spike Lavender Oil

 How To Use Lavender Spike Oil

-Spike lavender looks similar to “true” lavender but is a different species of plant — Lavandula angustifolia.
+Spike lavender looks similar to “true” lavender but is a different species of the plant — Lavandula angustifolia.

 Lavandin Grosso — Another Type Lavender Solvent